patrickjchen/ModernCPLusPLus/README.md

-# LearningModernCPlusPlus
+# ModernCPlusPlus
-code and docs for learning modern c++
+talks and google benchmarked code for low latency C++